Yom Kippur War: Naval operations

 The Israeli Navy had control of the Gulf of Suez during the war, which made possible the continued deployment of an Israeli SAM battery near an Israeli naval base close to the southern end of the Suez Canal, depriving the Egyptian Third Army of air support and preventing it from moving southward and attempting to capture the southern Sinai.

-Israeli commandos from Shayetet 13, the Israeli Navy's elite special unit, infiltrated the Egyptian port of Hurghada on the night of October 9–10 and sank a Komar-class missile boat after four previous attempts had failed.
-After another infiltration attempt failed, the commandos successfully infiltrated Hurghada again on the night of October 21–22 and heavily damaged a missile boat with M72 LAW rockets.
-During one of the raids, the commandos also blew up the port's main docking pier.
-On October 16, Shayetet 13 commandos infiltrated Port Said in two Hazir mini-submarines to strike Egyptian naval targets.
-During the raid, the commandos sank a torpedo boat, a coast guard boat, a tank landing craft, and a missile boat.
-Two frogmen went missing during the operation.

-On October 18, Israeli frogmen set off an explosion that severed two underwater communications cables off Beirut, one of which led to Alexandria and the other to Marseilles.
-As a result, telex and telecommunications between the West and Syria were severed, and were not restored until the cables were repaired on October 27.
+On 18 October, Israeli frogmen set off an explosion that severed two underwater communications cables off Beirut, one of which led to Alexandria and the other to Marseille.
+As a result, telex and telecommunications between the West and Syria were severed, and were not restored until the cables were repaired on 27 October.
 The cables had also been used by the Syrians and Egyptians to communicate with each other in preference to using radio, which was monitored by Israeli, U.S. and Soviet intelligence.
 Egypt and Syria resorted to communicating via a Jordanian radio station in Ajloun, bouncing the signals off a U.S. satellite.

-On October 11, Israeli missile boats sank two Syrian missile boats in an engagement off Tartus.
-During the battle, a Soviet merchant ship was hit by Israeli missiles and sank.

 Having decisively beaten the Egyptian and Syrian navies, the Israeli Navy had the run of the coastlines.
 Israeli missile boats utilized their 76 mm cannons and other armaments to strike targets along the Egyptian and Syrian coastlines, including wharves, oil tank farms, coastal batteries, radar stations, airstrips, and other targets of military value.
 The Israeli Navy even attacked some of Egypt's northernmost SAM batteries.
 The Israeli Navy's attacks were carried out with minimal support from the IAF (only one Arab naval target was destroyed from the air during the entire war).